tokensoft/launchlists/README.md

-# Tokensoft Sale Repository
+# Tokensoft Tokenlists
-Public sale config for projects using Tokensoft tech to launch sales.
+A unified way for web3 projects to decentralize contextual information about their smart contract-based token sales or auctions.

 ## Intro
 To set up a new sale, follow these steps:
-1. Contact sales@tokensoft.io to engage Tokensoft for technology and compliance services.
-2. Create a new sale using https://app.tokensoft.io: this will provide the `saleId` value.
+1. Create a new sale using https://app.tokensoft.io and retrieve the `saleId` value or retreive a unique identifier that is compatible with your platform of your choice.
-3. Submit a pull request to https://github.com/tokensoft/tokenlists/compare to this repository with updated sale configuration including your sale.
+2. Submit a pull request to https://github.com/tokensoft/tokenlists/compare to this repository with updated sale configuration including your sale.
-4. The sale will be accessible users once the pull request is approved by Tokensoft.
+3. The sale will be accessible users once the pull request is approved by the maintainers of this repo.
-5. To update this configuration once the sale is visible, create another pull request.
+4. To update this configuration once the sale is visible, create another pull request.

 ## Setup
 On Github: